Oommen Chandy: Palmolein oil import scam

-The Palmolein Oil Import Scam (1991–1992) refers to the alleged irregularities in the import of palmolein by the K. Karunakaran-led United Democratic Front government of the state of Kerala, India through the Power and Energy Limited Company.
+The Palmolein Oil import scam (1991–1992) refers to the alleged irregularities in the import of palmolein by the K. Karunakaran-led United Democratic Front government of the state of Kerala, India through the Power and Energy Limited Company.
 It was accused by the LDF-led opposition in 1992.
 However, a 2011 VACB probe found that Oommen, finance minister during 1991–1996, had no role in the corruption.
 The report filed by VACB said that Oommen Chandy was not aware of the details of the decision to import palmolein through a Singapore-based firm.

-Death and Funeral
+Death and funeral

 Death

-Oommen Chandy was diagnosed with advanced laryngeal (throat) cancer.
+Oommen Chandy was diagnosed with throat cancer.
 He commenced immunotherapy treatment at HCG Cancer Centre in Bengaluru in December 2022.
 Additionally, he underwent laser biopsy in Germany, a procedure that reduces tumor size but does not eliminate cancer.
-Despite these treatments, Chandy succumbed to the disease and died on 18 July 2023 at the age of 79 due to complications from throat cancer.
-The demise occurred at the Chinmaya Mission Hospital in Bengaluru.
+Despite these treatments, Oommen succumbed to the disease and died on 18 July 2023 at the age of 79 due to complications from throat cancer.
+He died at the Chinmaya Mission Hospital in Bengaluru.

 Funeral procession

-Following his death, Chandy's body was transported to Thiruvananthapuram via chartered flight for public homage, first at the durbar hall,Thiruvananthapuram and subsequently at the Kerala Pradesh Congress Committee (KPCC) office.
+Following his death, Oommen's body was transported to Thiruvananthapuram via chartered flight for public homage, first at the Durbar Hall, Thiruvananthapuram and subsequently at the Kerala Pradesh Congress Committee (KPCC) office.
 The Government of Kerala declared a public holiday on 18 July 2023 and a two-day state mourning in his honour.

-A solemn funeral procession began on 19 July 2023, traversing the 150 km distance from the state capital to Chandy's hometown, Puthuppally in Kottayam district.
+A solemn funeral procession began on 19 July 2023, traversing the 150 km distance from the state capital to Oommen's hometown, Puthuppally in Kottayam district.
 A journey that typically takes five hours was extended to approximately 30 hours due to the immense public outpouring of grief.
-Thousands of people lined the route to bid their final farewells to the beloved leader.
+Thousands of people lined the route to bid their final farewells to him.